Popular Ukulele Songs to Play: Top 12

 Chords for This Song: C, Em, F, G, Am

-Incredibly, Israel Kamakawiwoʻole is no more in the music world to create another impeccable song like “Somewhere Over The Rainbow.”
-Many regard it as another popular ukulele song to learn and hear.
+Incredibly, Israel Kamakawiwoʻole is no more in the music world to create another impeccable melody like “Somewhere Over The Rainbow.”
+Many regard it as another popular song to learn and hear.

 You might have likely heard of its version because it has been used in modern movie soundtracks.
 One of the leading musicians is Kamakawiwoʻole, who has a role in the recent revival of the “jumping flea” instrument.

 Another aspect of this musician’s popularity is the use of the low G string on his tenor ukulele.
-Typically, there is a high G followed by a low C in your ukulele.
+Typically, there is a high G followed by a low C on your instrument.
 But in this tune, he sang using a particular wound low G string, producing an unparalleled sound with a little more bass.

 Tutorial